Glenbrook is an online mechanics writer, who enjoys rebuilding and modding classic Chrysler cars.

 - Fuel Economy.
 Since the Mopar 273 is the smallest member of the Chrysler LA family, it also has the best fuel economy potential.
 The 318 has an excellent reputation for fuel economy, and since the 273 is 14% smaller, it should be able to get even better fuel economy than the 318.
 If you try this, I'd recommend replacing the stock 273 heads with late-model 318 high swirl ("308") heads.

 To Rebuild Your 273 You'll Need Correct Specs and Information...

 Rebuilding a Mopar 273 isn't difficult...
 IF you have the correct information.
-Either of these books will provide you with the specifications and techniques you will need to rebuild your Mopar 273 or any of the LA Series small block Mopars.
+You can find many books that will provide you with the specifications and techniques you will need to rebuild your Mopar 273 or any of the LA Series small block Mopars.

 Challenges to Building a 273